ozakary/data-Xe_at_CC3_at_TBA/pca_analysis/README.md

 - 📁 Portfolio: [GitHub Portfolio](https://ozakary.github.io/)
 ---

-This directory contains code for performing Principal Component Analysis (PCA) on the DFT-2 dataset using Smooth Overlap of Atomic Positions (SOAP) descriptors.
+This directory contains the [code](./pca_analysis.py) for performing Principal Component Analysis (PCA) on the DFT-2 dataset using Smooth Overlap of Atomic Positions (SOAP) descriptors.

 ### SOAP Descriptors
 SOAP (Smooth Overlap of Atomic Positions) descriptors encode local atomic environments in a rotation-invariant manner.
 They provide a mathematical representation of atomic neighborhoods that can be compared quantitatively across different configurations.